How to File a Roof Insurance Claim in Massachusetts

 After the adjuster's inspection, your insurance company will issue an Explanation of Benefits (EOB) or settlement document.

-- •Is the scope complete?
+Review carefully:- •Is the scope complete?
 Does it include all damaged components?

 - •What is the depreciation applied (if ACV policy)?